OWASP/samm/v2.0/beta/core/governance/g-policy-compliance.md

 -->
 ## Maturity 3
 ### Benefit
+Understand your organisation's compliance towards policies and standards

 ### Activity
 Develop a program to measure each application’s compliance with existing policies and standards.
 Mandatory requirements should be motivated and reported consistently across all teams.
 Whenever possible, tie compliance status into automated testing and report with each version.
 Compliance reporting includes the version of policies and standards and appropriate code coverage factors.